Dangers Of Sleeping With A Blanket Over The Head

 Pulling blankets over your head as you slumber reduces your ability to hear or smell what is around you.
 And so in the case of an emergency, you might not respond rapidly.
 In some emergency cases, a few seconds delay might be the difference between life and death and so you are at more risk with your head covered.
 If you have a baby, you might not hear him cry with your head covered and so you also increase his risk of SIDS.

 If you are used to or prefer to sleep with your head covered it might be hard to shake off this habit but knowing the dangers above should motivate you to put in more effort.
 Although most people will uncover their head when they do not feel comfortable there are those individuals that cannot do it.
-And so the best idea is to ensure that you keep the temperature in the room at a sleep-friendly level and make sure that no night light or noise distracts you so as to eliminate the need to cover up your head during sleep time.
+And so the best idea is to ensure that you keep the temperature in the room at a sleep-friendly level and lying on a comfortable latex pillow and make sure that no night light or noise distracts you so as to eliminate the need to cover up your head during sleep time.